lindy-labs/sc_solidity-contracts/certora/RyskStrategy_verification_report.md

 The scope of this verification is the [`RyskStrategy.sol`](https://github.com/lindy-labs/sc_solidity-contracts/blob/abe1005872ea3d49052d4ede3b643fb14d4f8542/contracts/strategy/rysk/RyskStrategy.sol) contract.
 Its specification is available [here](specs/RyskStrategy.spec).

-The Certora Prover proved the implementation of the Vault contract is correct with respect to formal specifications written by the security team of Lindy Labs.
+The Certora Prover proved the implementation of the RyskStrategy contract is correct with respect to formal specifications written by the security team of Lindy Labs.
 The team also performed a manual audit of these contracts.

 ## List of Issues Discovered